vishu-2s/kiro1/docs/WEB_APP_README.md

-# Multi-Agent Security Analysis System - Web Application
+# Spyder - Web Application

+**AI-Powered Supply Chain Security Scanner**

-A modern web interface for the Multi-Agent Security Analysis System that allows you to analyze GitHub repositories, local directories, and SBOM files for security vulnerabilities.
+A modern web interface for Spyder that allows you to analyze GitHub repositories, local directories, and SBOM files for security vulnerabilities.

 ## Features